hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 Swamiji: Do you not see?
 The dawn has already appeared in the eastern sky, and there is little delay in the sun's rising.
 You all set your shoulders to the wheel!
-What is there in making the world all in all, and thinking of "My Samsâra (family and property), my Samsâra"?
+What is there in making the world all in all, and thinking of "My Samsāra (family and property), my Samsāra"?
 Your duty at present is to go from one part of the country to another, from village to village, and make the people understand that mere sitting idly won't do any more.
 Make them understand their real condition and say, "O ye brothers, arise!
 Awake!
 How much longer would you remain asleep!"
-Go and advise them how to improve their own condition, and make them comprehend the sublime truths of the Shâstras (scriptures), by presenting them in a lucid and popular way.
+Go and advise them how to improve their own condition, and make them comprehend the sublime truths of the Shāstras (scriptures), by presenting them in a lucid and popular way.
 So long the Brahmins have monopolised religion; but since they cannot hold their ground against the strong tide of time, go and take steps so that one and all in the land may get that religion.
 Impress upon their minds that they have the same right to religion as the Brahmins.
-Initiate all, even down to the Chandâlas (people of the lowest castes), in these fiery Mantras.
+Initiate all, even down to the Chandālas (people of the lowest castes), in these fiery Mantras.
 Also instruct them, in simple words, about the necessities of life, and in trade, commerce, agriculture, etc. If you cannot do this then fie upon your education and culture, and fie upon your studying the Vedas and